mukeshmk/excel-import-export/README.md

 # My_Intern
-My Intern at Hitachi Solutions
+My Internship at Hitachi Solutions

 The Project is to create a Data Base, which only an authentic person can login.
 And the Data Base is to contain a Table similar to that of an excel sheet present in the assets folder.